This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 - Reactions:

-- Posts: 1927
+- Posts: 1964

 - Joined: Wed May 27, 2020 7:43 pm

 It’s going to be hectic.
 The other three band members are delivering our P.A. to the second venue around 5:30 pm.
 Around that same time I'll be proceeding to the first venue to make contact with the stage manager and see what time we can start setting up.
 Remember, we’re just the opener for this gig, so we get what time they allot us.
 The good news is that there is a great house P.A. and professional sound guys.
-We start out one hour set at the first venue around 7:30, and we start our four hour gig at the second venue around 9:30.
+We start our set at the first venue around 7:30, and we start our four hour gig at the second venue around 9:30.
 Like I said, it's gonna be frantic.

 I’ve decided to supplement my rig tonight by adding a Marshall 4x12 cabinet to my usual 2X12.
 The 4X12 is being driven by a separate amp from the one driving the 2X12.
 Not only does adding this second cabinet make me sound much wider, but redundancy is important on a gig like this lest one amp was to fail.